Mao Zedong’s slogan on an old invoice from 1932

 (Actually, there is another fragment of thought on this bill.
 To this day, when the Chinese government, for example, sentences a young man to death and shoots him, it sends an invoice to the victim’s family with which they have to pay for the fatal bullet.)

 It is a copy (painted) of the original calligraphy by Mao Zedong from 1956: “Let 100 flowers bloom and 100 schools compete with each other ” (百花齐放，百家争鸣 ) on a sheet of paper that I used to press very sensitive flowers.
-The destroyed flower, the arrangement of the dynamic, should reinforce the message of the work, point to the cold and deadly wind under the surface, the tricky slogan.
+The destroyed flower, and the arrangement of the dynamic, should reinforce the message of the work, pointing to the cold and deadly wind under the surface, the tricky slogan.